What are Clinical Trials?

-What is it like at the Frontage Clinical Research Centers?
+What is it like at Frontage’s Clinical Research Center?

-The Frontage Clinical Research Center in New Jersey is a modern, comfortable facility located within 15 miles of New York City in Hackensack.
+The Frontage Clinical Research Center in New Jersey is a modern, comfortable facility located within 20 miles of New York City in Secaucus, NJ.
 It is easily accessible by car, train or bus.
-There are 72 beds that are arranged in different areas of the facility, which can be further divided for additional privacy.
+There are 160 beds that are arranged in different areas of the facility, which can be further divided for additional privacy.
 There are areas within the research facility for socializing, playing games, watching television, relaxing or reading.
 The Frontage staff is highly qualified, experienced and friendly and treats all volunteers with respect and compassion.
-Our 130-bed facility in Zhengzhou, China, is designed in much the same fashion.

 Are there things to do during a clinical study?

-Volunteers may use our pool table, play games, read books and watch satellite TV.
+Volunteers may use our recreational areas to play cards and video games, read, work, relax, and watch satellite TV.
 Volunteers are encouraged to bring things from home that they could play (such as video games) or keep occupied with while they are at the research facility.